jdconley/argon2themax/README.md

 hash possible.

-[Argon2](https://github.com/P-H-C/phc-winner-argon2) is designed to hash in parallel on high CPU count x86 systems utilizing 4GB of memory in order to make the resulting hashes exceedingly difficult to crack with GPUs or ASIC processors.
+[Argon2](https://github.com/P-H-C/phc-winner-argon2) is designed to hash in parallel on high CPU count x86 systems utilizing up to 4GB of RAM in order to make the resulting hashes exceedingly difficult to crack with GPUs or ASIC processors.

 It allows you to adjust parallelism, apply a time cost, as well as a memory cost.
-But, deciding how to set those parameters can be annoying.
+But, deciding how to set those parameters can be complicated.
 The defaults are known to be very secure today.
 However, with this library you can fully take advantage of whatever hardware you are hashing on.
-Why would you use the defaults when you can apply 10x or 100x the work to your hash and maintain a good user experience?
+Why would you use the defaults when you can apply 10x or 100x the cost to your hash and maintain a good user experience?

 ## Why?
 How do you decide on the trade off of security vs user experience?